raineorshine/cint/README.md

 	// Calls the given constructor and returns the new instance.
 Useful for higher order programmer where the new keyword won't work. createNew(f)

-	// Invokes a callback after all the given asynchronous functions have completed.
-All asynchronous functions must accept a single callback argument. callAfterDone(requests, callback)